-As the larger travel companies close more of their high street shops to cut costs and focus on online sales, there are possibilities for independent travel consultants to fill the gap.
+With larger travel companies closing more of their high street shops to cut costs and focus on online sales, there are possibilities for independent travel consultants to fill the gap.

-- promoting and marketing the business, sometimes to new or niche markets;
+- promote and market the business, sometimes to new or niche markets

-- managing budgets and maintaining statistical and financial records;
+- manage budgets and maintain statistical and financial records

-- sourcing products and destinations to meet consumer demands for bespoke travel and sustainable tourism;
+- source products and destinations to meet consumer demands for bespoke travel and sustainable tourism

-- taking part in familiarisation visits to new destinations to gather information on issues and amenities of interest to consumers;
+- take part in familiarisation visits to new destinations, to gather information on issues and amenities of interest to consumers

-- liaising with travel partners, including airlines and hotels, to manage bookings and schedules, often one year in advance;
+- liaise with travel partners, including airlines and hotels, to manage bookings and schedules, often a year in advance

-- dealing with customer enquiries and aiming to meet their expectations;
+- deal with customer enquiries and aim to meet their expectations

-- overseeing the smooth, efficient running of the business.
+- oversee the smooth, efficient running of the business.

 While online bookings have opened up opportunities for home-based self-employment and can reduce the numbers of staff in retail outlets, the majority of managers still deal with staffing issues as a large part of their role.

-- constantly motivating the sales team to hit their targets and ensure company profitability;
+- motivate the sales team to hit and exceed their targets and ensure company profitability

-- meeting regularly with team leaders to give them sales figures and plan how they approach their work;
+- meet regularly with team leaders to give them sales figures and plan how they approach their work

-- meeting company directors who advise on strategy and finding out about any local issues and future trends;
+- meet company directors who advise on strategy and find out about any local issues and future trends

-- overseeing the recruitment, selection and retention of staff as well as payroll matters and staff training;
+- oversee the recruitment, selection and retention of staff as well as payroll matters and staff training

-- dealing with disciplinary matters and customer complaints.
+- deal with disciplinary matters and customer complaints.

 Salaries vary greatly between agencies, with larger chains normally paying higher rates.
-Salary can be enhanced by various incentives and performance bonuses.
-This ranges from sales commission payments, to incentives such as free meals or retail vouchers in recognition of the most products sold (e.g. flights or insurance).
+You can enhance your earnings through various incentives and performance bonuses.
 Concessions for personal holidays and travel are also common.

 Income figures are intended as a guide only.

-Branch managers may occasionally work evenings when attending promotions and conferences in the UK or abroad.
+Branch managers may occasionally work evenings when attending promotions and conferences.

 If the travel agency is located in a call centre, shift work will usually be required.